How to Perfectly Sear Salmon

 - Don't move it too soon: Let the salmon naturally release from the pan

-- Medium-high heat: low won't crisp, high may burn
+- Medium-high heat: Low won't crisp, high may burn

 - Watch doneness: Salmon should flake easily but remain slightly translucent in the center

-Answering Your FAQs for Pan-Seared Salmon:
+FAQs for Pan-Seared Salmon

 Q: Which are the best oils for cooking salmon?